 Sleep may seem more elusive during midlife and menopause than any other time of life - even after having a new baby.
-Ninety-six percent of women in midlife say that poor sleep is one of their top three symptoms of menopause, according to the Gennev’s Menopause Now Report.
+Ninety-six percent of women in midlife say that poor sleep is one of their top three symptoms of menopause, according to a recent Gennev survey.
 To make matters worse, it seems like every day there’s another health problem attributed to a lack of sleep—weight gain, memory problems, decreased immunity, and increased risk of diabetes, heart disease, stroke, and even cancer.
 No wonder you can’t sleep!

 “When sleep becomes a constant concern that a person is preoccupied by, that in itself can make it difficult to become a good sleeper,” says Sound Sleep Guru Meredith Broderick, M.D., who is board certified in sleep medicine and neurology.

 So, the first step to better sleep is to stop worrying so much about your sleep.
 We know, easier said than done.
 That’s why we’ve created this guide to help you to stop obsessing about your sleep and start enjoying a good night’s rest.
 You may be surprised to find out that some of the most effective strategies are pretty simple.
 And even if you’re sleep isn’t perfect, there are things you can do to mitigate the negative effects of poor sleep on your health.

 Sleep is your body’s rest and repair time.
 You may think you’re busy during the day, but a lot is going on inside your body at night.
 Cells are regenerating.
 Hormones are regulating.
 Memories are being stored.
 Your immune system is reinforcing itself.
 Muscles are getting stronger.
 Nerve cell connections are being made.
 All in an effort so you can perform at your best the next day.